20 Simple Gardening Tips To Help Bees

 19. Steer clear of invasive plant species

-Some species of flowering plant are wonderful for bees - but invasive in some regions of the world.
-For example, Purple Loosestrife is fine in Europe, but in New Zealand it can cause problems.
+Some species of flowering plant are wonderful for bees - but invasive in certain regions of the world.
 If you are unsure, check with your local conservation authority.
 There are plenty of plants out there to choose from, so there is no need to put the local environment at risk.

 By the way, non-native does not mean 'invasive'.
 Many non-native plants provide superb amounts of nectar and pollen for different bee species.